Nepal Govt. Reged. number: 39829/2005

 Tourism License number: 805/2005

 VAT/TAX Number: 302385791

-Tiji festival trek in upper Mustang is a very famous festival in Buddhism mainly happen in Lo-manthang.
-Tenji or Tiji festival is an annual event commonly pronounced also “Teeji” is abbreviated form of Tempa chhirim which translates to prayer for world peace.
+Tiji festival trek in upper Mustang is a very famous festival in Buddhism that mainly happens in Lo-manthang.
+Tenji or Tiji festival is an annual event commonly pronounced also “Teeji” is an abbreviated form of Tempa chhirim which translates to prayer for world peace.

 Amazing Tenji festival is celebrating in the victory of Buddha’s incarnation.
 Dhorji sonam over a demon called MA TAM RU TA, who Waxman eater & who caused storms and droughts to destroy people’s houses and livestock.
 The dance performed by the monks of lomanthang chhyode Gumba during these three days festival enact the harassment of the MA TAM TU TA, the birth of Dhorji Sonam the demon’s son and an attempt by Dhorji sonam to a back & demon to the Buddha realm.

 Buddhist Monks perform a dance called” TSA CHHAM “on the first day of the Tenji and “NGA CHHAM”on the second day.
 Tiji festival in upper Mustang is a perfect destination for visiting ancient Buddhists Monasteries.
 Majestic Mustang has a barren landscape of eroded sandstone pillars and discontinuous moraine terraces, which together present a colorful mosaic made up principally of earthen reds, yellows and browns.